 - Get a boat over to the Nusa archipelago and Gili Islands and kick back and relax in paradise for three days.

 - Spend your last few days on Lombok.

-My top tips for Bali…
+My top tips and travel hacks for Bali…

 Have you been to Bali?

 What were your favourite spots?
 I’d love to know!

 Did you find this post helpful?
 I’d love you to share it for me.